-The proposal includes the following three parts:
+The proposal includes the following five parts:

+Support of an optional CMP padding along the four picture boundaries and in the middle of the picture between the boundaries of the upper three cubemap faces and the lower three cubemap faces.
+When the optional CMP padding exists, the RWP signalling shall not be present.

+Text changes to the sample location remapping process for addressing the cases where the optional CMP padding exists.

+Added a constraint that each CMP face shall be a square.

-Alignment of the syntax and semantics of the RWP SEI message with the RWP signalling in OMAF, including addition of guard band signalling, and specifying the sizes of projected/packed pictures and regions in relative units (signalling of the width and height of the packed picture is part of this), and refined constraints of syntax element values (allowing overlapping packed regions is part of this).
+Alignment of the syntax and semantics of the RWP SEI message with the RWP signalling in OMAF, including addition of guard band signalling, specifying the sizes of projected/packed pictures and regions in relative units (signalling of the width and height of the packed picture is part of this), and refinement of the constraints on syntax element values (allowing overlapping packed regions is part of this).

-Removal of the syntax and semantics of cmp_padding_flag, cmp_padding_type, cmp_reserved_zero_6bits, and cmp_padding_chroma_sample_range_minus from the CMP SEI message.

 Some minor bug fixes related to the presence of the RWP SEI message.

 Changes relative to JCTVC-AB1005-v1 are marked.
+The corresponding text changes to the draft OMAF specification for alignment are provided in MPEG input document m41459.

 Changes to the CMP SEI message syntax and semantics